Providing resources and ideas for therapies and medical developments for Parkinson's disease:

 Parkinson's strikes men 40% more often than women but men are more exposed to toxins through the workplace as men make up 75% of the farmers (pesticide and herbicide exposure), 90% of chemical workers, 96% of welders (manganese exposure), 97% of pest control workers (pesticide exposure) and 80% of metals and plastic laborers.
 The usage of chemicals, pesticide and herbicide worldwide have grown repidly and so has the prevelence of Parkinson's disease with the age adjusted rate for Parkinson's worldwide up 22%, India up 30% and China up by 116% over the last 25 years (ref).
 On the other hand, The Netherlands has banned paraquat and other pesticides linked to Parkinson's and saw that the number of incidences of Parkinson's decreased dramatically (1990-2011 ref).

-There are drug treatments and even some surgical treatments which address symptoms, but currently there is nothing offered by the medical community to stop the progression of Parkinson's or to cure the damage done.
+There are drug treatments and even some surgical treatments which address symptoms, but currently there is nothing approved by the medical community to stop the progression of Parkinson's or to reverse the damage done.

 One can remove neurotoxic sources by eating organic meals to avoid neurotoxic pesticides and herbicides, eliminating mold toxins (or moving to a mold free environment), replace mercury amalgam fillings, etc. There are detoxification supplements and protocols as well as chelation therapies for the various toxins, to cleanse the body and mind.
 There are improvements one can make to their diet, duration of food consumption, probiotics and exercise and physical therapy which can help to resist the decline as much as possible.
 Some have been successful reversing their ailments substantially by restoring damaged but not dead motor neurons.
 This outcome is more likely with those who have been newly diagnosed and have some motor neurons that can be saved.
 Growing new replacement neurons is a tougher path and is that taken by stem cell researchers in the hope for a future treatment.